bowsky/DailyPerformance/README.md

 # DailyPerformance
-to convert 3 excel files of area daily performance into separate txt report
+to convert 3 excel files of region daily performance into separate txt report regional manager no need to collect data from branch managers everyday and improve prodoctivity